FLAGlab/CloneDetection/README.md

 The documentation about Out of Step, its features, and node description is available on the project's wiki pages

+The web API of the project is at: [pages](https://flaglab.github.io/CloneDetection/)

 ## Quick Usage

 To generate the Parser, Lexer and Visitor classes please use ANTLR4,